viccro/cryptidSightings/dataDict/cryptidMedia.md

 # Element: cryptidMedia

 **Description:** Root element.
-An media object relating an account of a cryptid sighting, such as those published in a newspaper article, book, or blog post
+A media object relating the account(s) of a cryptid sighting, such as those published in a newspaper article, book, or blog post

 **Element tag:** `<cs:mediaEvidence>`

 ## Sub-element: [mediaDetails](mediaDetails.md)

-**Description:** Details about this media object that describes a cryptid sighting
+**Description:** Administrative and descriptive details about the media object that describes a cryptid sighting

 **Non-repeatable, Required**